Economically High-Order Unstructured-Grid Methods: Clarification and Efficient FSR Schemes: Results

 where $\overline{x} = x - u_\infty t$, $\overline{y} = y - v_\infty t$, $\overline{r} ^2 =\overline{x}^2 + \overline{y}^2 $, $(u_\infty,v_\infty)=(0.5,0.0)$, and $K=5$ to avoid unexpected linearization as discussed in Ref.\cite{Nishikawa_FakeAccuracy:2020}.
 The initial solution at $t=0$ is shown in Figure \ref{fig:inv_uns_err_mms_gridsol}.
 For the purpose of accuracy verification, it suffices to perform the calculation for a short time.
 Therefore, we compute the solution at the final time $t_f=1.0$ with the three-stage SSP Runge-Kutta scheme \cite{SSP:SIAMReview2001} for the total of 1000 time steps with a constant time step $\Delta t = 0.001$, which is small enough for errors to be dominated by the spatial discretization.
 To verify the spatial order of accuracy, we perform the computation over a series of $n n$ regular quadrilateral grids, where $n=64, 80, 96,112, 128$.
 The coarsest grid is shown with pressure contours in Figure \ref{fig:inv_uns_err_mms_gridsol}.
 We do not consider other types of elements here because effects of element types have already been studied in the previous section and here the focus is on accuracy for an unsteady problem.
 More specifically, we will demonstrate that the results for an unsteady problem in one dimension will be valid in two dimensions.
 That is, neither high-order flux quadrature nor a mass matrix formulation is necessary to achieve high-order accuracy on regular quadrilateral grids.

 Error convergence results are shown in Figure \ref{fig:inv_uns_err_mms_error_K5}.
 As expected, Fromm's scheme and YH are second-order accurate but YH is significantly more accurate than Fromm's scheme; YH gives errors comparable to those of third-order schemes, CFSR3 and QFSR3, at least for grids tested.
 For highly refined grids, the true third-order schemes are expected to give much lower errors for a given grid.
 CFSR4 and CFSR5 are both fourth-order accurate, but CFSR5 is more accurate as we have seen in other tests.
-Finally, QFSR4 and QFSR5(Z) are fourth- and fifth-order accurate as expected.
+QFSR4 and QFSR5(Z) are fourth- and fifth-order accurate as expected.
+The fourth- and fifth-order schemes are significantly more accurate than Fromm's scheme and YH even on these coarse grids.